stenarm/NppDB/README.md

 # NppDB
-This is a repository containing further implementation of NppDB for my master thesis "Creating a Plugin for Source Code Editor Notepad++ that Simplifies SQL
+This is a repository containing further implementation of NppDB for my bachelors thesis "Further Development of a Plugin that Simplifies SQL Programming in MS Access and PostgreSQL for Source Code Editor Notepad++".
-Programming in MS Access Databases".
-NppDB is a Notepad++ plugin originally developed by [Sangkyu Jung](https://github.com/gutkyu/NppDB) for supporting connection to different databases, execute SQL statements and show query results.
+NppDB is a Notepad++ plugin originally developed by [Sangkyu Jung](https://github.com/gutkyu/NppDB) for supporting connection to different databases, execute SQL statements and show query results, and further developed by [Priit Post](https://github.com/pripost/NppDB).

 ## GUI Features
 ![structure image](https://raw.githubusercontent.com/gutkyu/NppDB/gh-pages/images/NppDB_All_n.png)